Jon Burgerman: Life and work

 The New York Times featured Burgerman in the Fashion & Style section of August 1, 2017 highlighting his Instagram stories and book It's Great to Create.
 In September 2017, filmmaker Bas Berkhout documented Burgerman's studio and family history in a short film called The Story of Jon Burgerman.

+In 2026, Jon Burgerman presented “Hold On, It Won’t Last Long,” his first solo exhibition in New York, featuring a mix of paintings and installations that balance humor with more introspective themes; the show also included inflatable hot dog sculptures, reflecting his interest in playful, accessible forms that extend beyond traditional gallery settings.